wenbo5565/AppliedProject_GrantingLoan/README.md

 ### Data

-The data contains all loans asked to the bank, whether the bank decided to grant it and finally, whether the borrower managed to repay it.
+The data contains all loan applications submitted to a bank, whether the bank decided to grant it and finally, whether the borrower managed to repay it.
 We also have info about the borrowers at the time they ask for a loan.

 ### Rule